tslavchev-alumni/gtfsrt-audit-dbt/portfolio.md

 Throughout the project, I intentionally stopped short of full automation or continuous operation.
 Streaming jobs were bounded, environments were not kept running unnecessarily, and non-essential features were excluded.

-This was not a limitation of the tools, but a design choice.
-Production readiness is not about maximizing completeness; it is about minimizing unnecessary complexity while preserving correctness.
+This was not a limitation of the tools.
+It was a design choice.
+Production readiness is not about maximizing completeness.
+It is about minimizing unnecessary complexity while preserving correctness.
 Knowing when to stop building is as important as knowing how to build.

 ### ML and LLM features require a clear problem framing

 As part of this project, I brifly experimented with Snowflake Cortex to understand how Snowflake's native LM and LLM work in practice.
 This was a deliberate exploration rather than a response to a specific requirement I was facing.

-The experiment clarified whre ML and LLM fit in a data lifecycle.
+The experiment clarified where ML and LLM fit in a data lifecycle.
 Cortex felt most appropriate as an augmentation layer, useful for enrichment, summarization, and classification once the underlying data is trustworthy and well modeled, rather than as a substitute for building the foundation.

 ## Cheat Sheet